 **see Text Discussion Protocol Card/Learner Centered Practices Card Set

 If that’s what an active learner looks like, what does that suggest for instruction?

-To achieve student engagement, teachers should design meaningful learning experiences for students.
+To achieve student engagement, teachers should design meaningful and equitable learning experiences for students.
 Authentic learning that is personally relevant will connect to emotions, and emotions are what fuel thinking for all learners.
 If the learning is personally relevant and sparks curiosity, learners connect to why they are doing the task, which improves performance.
 Use the Spectrum of Authenticity to amp up the authenticity for your students.